gnuradio/hugo-website/content/grcon/grcon19/sponsors/_index.md

       - name: "Ettus Research"
         url: "https://www.ettus.com/"
         logo: "ettus.svg"
-        description: "Ettus Research™, a National Instruments (NI) company since 2010, is the world’s leading supplier of software defined radio platforms, including the Universal Software Radio Peripheral (USRP™) family of products.
+        description: "Ettus Research™, a National Instruments (NI) brand since 2010, is the world’s leading supplier of software defined radio platforms, including the Universal Software Radio Peripheral (USRP™) family of products.
 By supporting a wide variety of development environments on an expansive portfolio of high performance RF hardware, the USRP platform is the SDR platform of choice for thousands of engineers, scientists and students worldwide for algorithm development, exploration, prototyping and deployment for next generation wireless technologies across a wide variety of applications."
   - level: platinum
     weight: 2
     entries: